jsapps-io/pxh-chrome/README.md

   * `pxh-chrome.js` is not required for chromeless view, as the JavaScript is only necessary for managing drawer state between breakpoints, page refreshes and toggle events... if there's no drawer, there's no need for JavaScript!

 ##Browser Support
-pxh-chrome is tested in the most recent major releases of Chrome, Firefox, Safari, and Internet Explorer (IE11 and IE Edge).
+pxh-chrome is tested in the most recent major releases of Chrome, Firefox, Safari, iOS Safari, and Internet Explorer (IE11 on Windows 7 and IE Edge on Windows 10).

 ##Bumping your version of pxh-chrome

-The pxh-chrome version number is hard-coded in a number of files, to help with documentation and debugging.
+The pxh-chrome version number is hard-coded in a number of files to help with documentation and debugging.
 These files are:

   * `bower.json`
   * `package.json`